PacoMorando/practica-random-users/README.md

 # Random Users Technical Assessments
-This is a practice of technical assessments that i found in internet.
+This is a practice of a technical assessments that I found on the internet.

 Here is the app up an running https://pacomorando.github.io/practica-random-users/